Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: DISCUSSION

-Although not validated in this work, we hypothesize that our spatial sensitivity results correspond with each gel's minimum detectable geometries, i.e. that a gel's signal strength for a ridge of certain amplitude and period reflects its ability to detect features of similar size.
-The strength of this relationship should be explored in future work.
-However, sensor performance in our evaluation depends also on loading force.
-Increasing the loading force can improve signal power, leading to improved SNR as seen with the polyurethane gels.
+Although not validated in this work, we hypothesize that our spatial sensitivity results correspond with each gel's minimum detectable geometries.
+However, sensor performance in our evaluation also depends on loading force.
+Intuitively, higher force should improve spatial sensitivity as the material continues to deform against the surface.
 But, larger forces also increase the bulk deformation of the sensor, generating large changes in the sensor image that remain after background subtraction.
-When the sensor is loaded onto a flat surface to define the noise floor, these changes can increase noise power across frequency bins, leading to reduced SNR for the silicone gels.
-In application, inference models can be trained on high loads directly and would likely not suffer the same performance drop.
-We acknowledge this as a limitation of our model-free evaluation, and future work should investigate different pre-processing techniques and noise floor definitions to reduce this effect.
+These changes can increase our noise power measurement across frequency bins, leading to reduced SNR for softer materials at high load.
+This is a limitation of our learning-free evaluation that should be improved upon in future work, as inference models can be trained on high loads directly to avoid such performance drops in application.

-In this work, we only compare between one type of polyurethane gel and one type of silicone gel.
-Different polyurethanes, silicones, and fabrication techniques may result in changes to relative performance and should be explored in future work.